-Upon a challenge to that decision by the leaseholder, the D.C. district court invalidated the cancellation, ruling that the agency's long delay in making that decision and the leaseholder's reliance on the granting of the lease in the first place prohibited its cancellation.
+The leaseholder challenged the cancellation, and the D.C. district court invalidated it, ruling that the agency's long delay in making the decision, and the leaseholder's reliance on the granting of the lease prohibited its cancellation.
 Solenex v.
 Jewell, 334 F.Supp.
 3d 174 (D.D.C.
 2018).
-The circuit court reversed, upholding the lease's cancellation, ruling that delay did not render cancellation invalid and that the leasee's reliance interests were misplaced given the substantial evidence in the record about the multi-step leasing process and the importance of the area to the Blackfeet.
-962 F.3d at 528-29 ("In short, from the Lease's inception, the various leaseholders, including Solenex, were aware that the NEPA and Historic Preservation Act analyses would be necessary prior to any surface-disturbing activity and that drilling permits were not guaranteed.")
+But the D.C.
+Circuit reversed, upholding the lease's cancellation, ruling that delay did not make cancellation invalid, and that the leasee's reliance interests were misplaced given the substantial evidence in the record about the multi-step leasing process and the importance of the area to the Blackfeet.
+Solenex v.
+Berhardt, 962 F.3d 520, 528-29 (D.C.
+Cir.
+2020) ("In short, from the Lease's inception, the various leaseholders, including Solenex, were aware that the NEPA and Historic Preservation Act analyses would be necessary prior to any surface-disturbing activity and that drilling permits were not guaranteed.")
 On July 22, 2020, Senator John Tester introduced new legislation to designate the Badger-Two Medicine area as a "Cultural Heritage Area," requiring particular protections, including consultation with the Blackfeet Tribe on its management.
-See Rob Chanev.
-THE MISSOULIAN Medicine gets protection bill, https://missoulian.com/news/local/badger-two-medicine-gets-protection-bill/article_717d5f5cb7fa-5cde-a687-378515f0849a.html.
+See Rob Chaney, Badger-Two Medicine gets protection bill, The Missoulan (July 22, 2020), https://missoulian.com/news/local/badger-two-medicine-gets-protection-bill/article\717d5f5c-b7fa-5cde-a687-378515f0849a.html.